-Spatial is a free macOS command-line tool to process MV-HEVC video files (currently produced by iPhone 15 Pro and Apple Vision Pro) and spatial photos.
+Spatial is a free macOS command-line tool to process MV-HEVC video files (currently produced by iPhone 15 Pro, iPhone 16 Pro, and Apple Vision Pro) and spatial photos.
 It exports from MV-HEVC files to common stereoscopic formats (like over/under, side-by-side, and separate left- and right-eye videos) that can be used with standard stereo/3D players and video editors.
 It can also make MV-HEVC video from the same stereoscopic formats to be played on Apple Vision Pro and Meta Quest.

 For a deeper dive into Apple’s spatial and immersive formats, read my post about Spatial Video.